b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 - print "Hello World!" to the screen (actually [standard output](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)))
 - calculate and return the area of the rectangle but we did nothing with it

 It the second case the result went into the void (If a tree falls in a forest and no one's there to see it.
-Did it really made sound?)
+Did it really made sound?).

 If we want to print both information on the screen we should modify our script to look like: